 Apraxia / Articulation: Teaching Children with Developmental Disabilities How to Speak: From Neuroscience Foundations to Functional Interventions

 Cerebral Palsy / Neuromotor: Nuero-Developmental Treatment / Bobath Certificate Course in the Management and Treatment of Children

-I live in Renton with my husband, two dogs and had my first baby in August.
+I live in Renton with my husband, toddler and two dogs.
 In my spare time I enjoy hiking, home projects and cooking.